-You must provide a copy of the supplier's document when submitting an initial planting claim (see Forestry Commission Scotland Technical Support for an example document).
+You must provide a copy of the supplier's document when submitting an initial planting claim (see example document below).
+A template is also provided.
 This should include information such as quantity, the region of provenance and Master Certificate Number.
 See the Forestry Commission's Marketing and Supplying Forest Reproductive Materials for further information.